mittell/code-book/README.md

 # CodeBook

-CodeBook is a React App with a CLI, which lets you write Markdown and Code in the browser.

-It features in-browser compilation of code, with rendering in a preview window.

-CodeBook can be used to explain code concepts with example code in order to illustrate concepts.
+A web and command-line tool built with React and Node.js that allows developers and educators to create and organize documentation complete with working code examples.
+It features live transpilation of code, enabling users to run the examples directly in their browser and write their own code.
+Users can also save their documentation for later use.

 ## Online Demo